dsurian/rules_cochranereviews/README.md

 **classifiers.py**<br />
 Type   python classifiers.py    on the console, or run classifiers.py from IDE.
 A menu will appear:
 ```
-[1] Run default setting and load previous trained classifiers
+[1] Load previous trained classifiers
-[2] Run default setting and retrained the classifiers
+[2] Retrained the classifiers on your dataset
-[3] Enter your own results folder
 ```
 **[1] Load previous trained classifiers**<br />
 This choice will:<br />